yashhere/tufte.yashagarwal.in/content/about.md

 **I keep a [now](/now) page updated with my current projects, favorite tools, and a lot of other stuff.**

 [comment]: # (My resume is [here](/pdf/resume.pdf), but I am not looking for a new job right now.)

+[comment]: # (LEARNING
+              Before I realized that I have so little time to do things I wanted to do, I was used to learning everything new and interesting to me, which is a LOT.
+This is not the only problem caused by my insatiable curiosity, to make my life easier, I’ve learned to put down stuff, things I don’t need the most.
+I’m still not quite sure if that’s the right thing to do.)